 Due Diligence Approach in Working with Physician Groups

 Negotiating in a vacuum is almost always the source of an inequitable deal.
 We utilize a due diligence approach when defining which key parameters to negotiate and leverage a symbiotic agreement between hospitals and physicians.
-The data we incorporate is a catalyst for defining why the current contract terms or the proposed terms are at risk and could result in a below-market outcome.
+The data we incorporate is a catalyst for defining why the current contract terms or the proposed terms could result in a below-market outcome.

 The following are examples of hospital contracts where fair market value was a challenge:

 - Required staffing levels that are inequitable (e.g. “staffing up” for more operating rooms than there are patients scheduled or underutilized or un-utilized surgical block times)

-- Compensation below fair market value, which most often should be between the 50%ile and 75%ile depending on the specialty (or higher data depending)
+- Compensation below fair market value, which most often should be between the 50%ile and 75%ile depending on the specialty (or higher data depending on productivity or unique qualifications)

 - Contracts that result in reimbursement that is unreasonable given the scope of responsibility